reka-ai/api-examples-python/roast_my_life/workshop/README.md

         return {"error": f"Chat API call failed: {e}"}
 ```

+#### 🔍 What the Code Does

+This function handles communication with the Reka Vision QA API to generate roasts for videos.
+Here's how it works:

+**API Configuration**: The function constructs the proper headers including the API key from environment variables, ensuring secure authentication with the Reka Vision service.

+**Request Payload**: It builds a structured JSON payload containing the `video_id` and a conversation message with the role "user" and a specific prompt asking for a funny, gentle roast in markdown format.
+This prompt engineering ensures consistent, appropriately-toned responses.

+**API Communication**: The function makes a POST request to the Video QA endpoint with a 30-second timeout to prevent hanging requests.
+It uses the JSON payload format expected by the Reka Vision QA API.

+**Error Handling & Resilience**: The function implements comprehensive error handling:
+- **JSON Parsing**: Attempts to parse the response as JSON even on non-2xx status codes to capture richer error information from the API
+- **HTTP Errors**: Detects non-successful HTTP status codes and adds appropriate error messages to the response data
+- **Timeout Protection**: Catches request timeouts and returns a user-friendly timeout message
+- **Exception Safety**: Uses broad exception catching to prevent unexpected errors from crashing the application

+**Response Processing**: On successful API calls, it returns the parsed JSON response which typically includes a `chat_response` field containing the AI-generated roast in markdown format.
+The function preserves all response fields for downstream processing while ensuring failed requests always include an 'error' key.

 Paste into `app.py` at the **STEP** marker for "Roast: markdown to HTML": replace the placeholder with this function:

 ```python